Tesla Charging Port Replacement: Complete DIY Guide (2026)

 - Slide the new charge port assembly into position

-- Verify alignment β the charge port should be flush with the body panel and centered in the opening
+- Verify alignment β the charge port should be flush with the body panel and centered in the opening.
+Use the charge port door as a reference

 - Manual release cable